-2018 Q1 Global CFO Signals™ Bookmark has been added
+2018 Q1 Global CFO Signals™ has been saved

 2018 Q1 Global CFO Signals™

 In the 22 surveys included in this quarterly round-up, many of the responding CFO outlooks can best be described as good to excellent—at least for now.

 - Vital signs strong—again

 - 2018 Q1 CFO sentiment synopsis by region